aristides1000/using-bootstrap/README.md

 # News Information Page - Newsweek Clone

-> We created a clone of a view of Newsweek portal from scratch.
+> I created a clone of a view of Newsweek portal from scratch.
 ![screenshot](./app_screenshot.png)

 Newsweek Clone